- #1: User Interface should be seamless

 To keep your app interesting enough to hold a loyal audience, you need to make sure it’s up to date with the latest and greatest innovations in terms of mobile application design.
 To make it easy on you, we’ve done the hard work.
 Here’s a list of the top five must-have design trends in mobile applications.

 Consumers today expect a lot from their technology, and apps are no exception.
-That’s why it’s no surprise that one of the top design trends for 2019 is having a seamless user interface.
-This means that your application should be picture-perfect, load without any lag or transition and lay out the content on the first page.
+That’s why it’s no surprise that one of the top design trends is having a seamless user interface.
+This means that your application should be picture-perfect, load without any lag or transition, and layout the content on the first page.
 No one wants to scroll to find the navigation bar.
 If they have to, chances are they’ll look for a different app that has a simpler, more forward interface that doesn’t make them do the searching to find what they need.

 Think about your personal experience interacting with both apps and websites.
 How long do you stay on the page if you can’t find exactly what you're looking for?
 The chances are that you click away after not much time at all and try your luck with a similar site.
 Your app users will follow the same mentality.
 If they can’t find how to contact you or your product page, they’re going to take their business elsewhere.